vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 I increased the range of durations that I am able to keep the hand gripper closed with each hand, based on a review of data over the past few weeks.

+### Update on 2025-05-26

+In light of recent lower durations of hold, likely due to travel-related adjustment and fatigue, I have reduced the lower end of the duration range in the protocol.
+I have also indicated that I now try the 150 lb with fingers excluded on alternate days (starting 2025-05-21).